-Building Coalitions for Positive Change is a virtual event focused on how communities can create a more just future.
-Featuring a keynote address by Madame Ellen Johnson Sirleaf (2011 Nobel Peace Prize Laureate and former President of Liberia), a question-and-answer period, and a panel discussion with community leaders, the event will explore how, together, we might bring about systemic change to build a better world.
+Building Coalitions for Positive Change was a virtual event focused on how communities can create a more just future.
+Featuring a keynote address by Madame Ellen Johnson Sirleaf (2011 Nobel Peace Prize Laureate and former President of Liberia), a question-and-answer period, and a panel discussion with community leaders, the event explored how, together, we might bring about systemic change to build a better world.

 This event was made possible by the generous support of the Broyhill Family Foundation.

 Thank you to the members of the planning committee—Liz Peeples, Adam Sampieri, and Tonya Smith—and to Heidi, Darya and Earl Bernard and family for their support and guidance.